 Application must include at a minimum one year of rigorous evidence of the impact of the model(s) at the applicant's respective institution.
-Applicants may apply for one or both models.
-Applications are open only to community and technical colleges.
+Applicants may apply for one or more of the three models.
+However, the Integrated Career Pathways models are open only to community and technical colleges.

-1.3 POINT OF CONTACT
+1.3 POINTS OF CONTACT